ovh/docs/pages/web/hosting/ftp_change_password/guide.en-gb.md

 ---
-title: "Changing a FTP user password"
+title: "Changing an FTP user password"
 slug: modify-ftp-user-password
-excerpt: "Find out how to change the password for a FTP user created on your OVHcloud Web Hosting plan"
+excerpt: "Find out how to change the password for an FTP user created on your OVHcloud Web Hosting plan"
 section: FTP and SSH
 order: 03
 updated: 2023-05-29